MonishLokhande/MDRS_monitoring_overlay/README.md

 # MDRS_monitoring_overlay
-Purdue MDRS crew 288 and 289 raspberry pi hosted remote station monitoring system.
-This project is intended to use 10 rasperry pi pico w controllers spread throughout the MDRS campus to send information to an adafruit dashboard to display air quality data, airlock status, EVA suit charge status, and potentially crew logs and reports.
+Purdue MDRS raspberry pi hosted remote station monitoring system.
+This project is intended to use 10 rasperry pi pico w controllers spread throughout the MDRS campus to send information to an adafruit dashboard to display air quality data and airlock status, potentially with EVA suit charge status, crew logs, and reports also included.

 This repo contains schematics and software
   - While MDRS crews are on site sim should be maintained by respecting the ~22 minute lag time between mission control updates and pulling anything from the repo